 Sheffield Teaching Hospitals and the University of Sheffield, in partnership, are to be designated an NIHR-Biomedical Research Centre (BRC), with the theme of ‘Translational Neuroscience for Chronic Neurological Disorders’.

 ALS (Amyotrophic Lateral Sclerosis) is the most common motor neuron disease, also known as Lou Gehrig’s disease.
 It is a devastating condition associated with degeneration of upper and lower motorneurons resulting in a fatal outcome within 1-5 years, with no significantly effective treatment available to date.
+ALS affects approximately 1 in 10,000 people in Europe, equivalent to a total of more than 51,000 people.
 ALS Centres in Europe have established ENCALS as a network to collaborate in their research for a cure of ALS.

 Twitter using hashtag #ENCALS